marcua/tweeql/README.md

 Once at the `tweeql>` command line, you can enter SQL-like queries, which will hit the Twitter Streaming API.

-To see Tweets from the Twitter's gardenhose, type `SELECT text FROM twitter_sample;`:
+To see Tweets from the Twitter Spritzer stream, type `SELECT text FROM twitter_sample;`:

     tweeql> SELECT text from twitter_sample;
     não sei realmente o que decidir da minha vida.. muito confusa. :S